 The Company Secretarial function is fulfilled by Ocorian Corporate Administrators Limited ('Ocorian') through a service agreement entered into between Ocorian and the Company.
 Ocorian is an award-winning alternative investment, corporate and private client administrator recognized for its commercial expertise and dynamic culture supporting investment success.
-It employs qualified secretaries from the Institute of Chartered Secretaries and Administrators to fulfill its duties as Company Secretary.
+It employs qualified secretaries from the Chartered Governance Institute to fulfill its duties as Company Secretary.